Restrictive Practices Authorisation

 Unauthorised use of restrictive practices in relation to an NDIS participant is a reportable incident as per the ‘NDIS (Incident Management and Reportable Incidents) Rules 2018’.
 NDIS information and processes for reporting an incident are at the NDIS website.

-Any use of authorised restrictive practice(s) must be reported to the NDIS Quality and Safeguards Commission as a reportable incident until the behaviour support plan is “Activated” in the NDIS Commission portal, see https://www.ndiscommission.gov.au/document/656
+Any use of unauthorised restrictive practice(s) must be reported to the NDIS Quality and Safeguards Commission as a reportable incident until the behaviour support plan is “Activated” in the NDIS Commission portal.
+For further information go to the NDIS Quality and Safeguards Commission website.

 Forms and Information